danielabar/meblog/src/markdown/about-those-docs.md

 Now that we're in the right frame of mind to write, what should get documented?
 Below are some general principles, and then we'll get into specifics.

 As a general rule, document the non-obvious things.
-For example, if its a Rails project, following all the conventions, there's no need to document where the router is located, or where the models, views and controllers should go.
-All Rails developers will already know this, and even Rails newbies can read the [Rails Guides](https://guides.rubyonrails.org/getting_started.html) and quickly learn about the conventions.
+For example, for a Rails project following all the conventions, there's no need to document where the router is located, or where the models, views and controllers should go.
+Rails developers will already know this, and newbies can read the [Rails Guides](https://guides.rubyonrails.org/getting_started.html) to learn the conventions.

-On the other hand, if the project is written in an "anything goes" style framework, or not following conventions, or for example, using a library that auto generates an API such as [json-resources](https://jsonapi-resources.com/v0.10/guide/index.html), then this should be documented.

 <aside class="markdown-aside">
 This is one of the many benefits of choosing a well structured, convention based framework for your project.
 It reduces the amount of documentation you have to write as every project will have the same structure and any developer familiar with the framework will be able to dive in quickly.
 </aside>

+On the other hand, if the project is written in an "anything goes" style framework, or not following conventions, or for example, using a library that [automagically](https://www.dictionary.com/browse/automagically) generates an API such as [json-resources](https://jsonapi-resources.com/v0.10/guide/index.html), then this should be documented.

 Also document anything where questions or misunderstandings frequently arise.
 For example, if there are multiple sources for configuration information but everyone tends to assume it can only come from environment variables, document this.

+Now let's get into some specific documents that should be in the project.

 ### Architecture Decision Records

 Write up an [ADR](https://adr.github.io/) for proposed architectural changes to the project.
-This is a markdown document that gets created in a `decisions` dir in the project.
-Here is an optional [template](https://github.com/tucowsinc/hover/blob/master/mainsite/doc/architecture/decisions/optional-template.md) but feel free to add/remove sections as appropriate to the change being proposed.
+This is a markdown document that gets created in a `/decisions` directory in the project.
+Here is an optional [template](https://github.com/tucowsinc/hover/blob/master/mainsite/doc/architecture/decisions/optional-template.md) but feel free to add or remove sections as appropriate to the change being proposed.

 In the early days of a project, there will be many architectural decisions to be made such as choice of server side framework, client side framework, database, background job processing, monolith vs microservices etc. For example, if you would like to propose that the project should use Rails 7, and eschew any JavaScript SPA in favor of [Turbo, Stimulus, and Hotwire](https://world.hey.com/dhh/rails-7-will-have-three-great-answers-to-javascript-in-2021-8d68191b), you would write an ADR explaining why you think that would be optimal for the project, technical details, and potential drawbacks.